 Bike tour in Brijuni National Park

-A group of 14 islands quarried by the Romans and later used to supply stone to build the palaces and bridges of Venice and the grand edifices of the Austro-Hungarian empire, the Brijuni archipelago has had a complex, international history.
+A group of 14 islands quarried by the Romans and later used to supply stone to build the palaces and bridges of Venice and the grand edifices of the Austro-Hungarian Empire, the Brijuni archipelago has had a complex, international history.
 Now a national park renowned for its beauty, its two larger islands and 12 islets off the coast of Istria are covered in ancient ruins, meadows, oak forests and rocky beaches.
-On this full-day trip with a private driver and guide, you can explore the history, wildlife and architecture of Veliki Brijun, the largest island while cycling its quiet roads.
+On this full-day trip with a private driver and guide, you can explore the history, wildlife and architecture of Veliki Brijuni, the largest island while cycling its quiet roads.

 First settled by the Ancient Romans, this archipelago was controlled by the Venetians in the Middle Ages, became part of the Austrian Empire in 1815, and then later, a resort with exclusive hotels that hosted the European aristocracy.

 After World War I, the islands became part of Italy and when they finally came under Yugoslavian control in 1945, President Josip Broz Tito built his State Summer Residence here.
 Protected as a national park since 1983, Brijuni is a great place to explore by bike.

 On arrival you’ll be set up with a single-gear bike and helmet before setting off for a private tour of the island.
 The trails are paved and well maintained and although there are few hills along the way, it’s a generally easy-going and comfortable ride.

 One of the highlights is the Saint-Mary’s Basilica, whose ruins dates back to the 5th or 6th century.
 The remains of a 9th-century Benedictine monastery stretch north and south of the basilica, with additions and repairs were made by the Knights Templars in 1312.